apache/incubator-uniffle/README.md

      rss.server.app.expired.withoutHeartbeat 120000
      # note: the default value of rss.server.flush.cold.storage.threshold.size is 64m
      # there will be no data written to DFS if set it as 100g even rss.storage.type=MEMORY_LOCALFILE_HDFS
-     # please set proper value if DFS is used, eg, 64m, 128m.
+     # please set a proper value if DFS is used, eg, 64m, 128m.
      rss.server.flush.cold.storage.threshold.size 100g
    ```
 4. start Shuffle Server